-For the twelve month periods ended December 31, 2010 and 2009, gross profit was \$23.3 million (9.4% of revenue) for 2010 and \$39.5 million (12.7% of revenue) for 2009.
+For the twelve-month periods ended December 31, 2010 and 2009, gross profit was \$23.3 million (9.4% of revenue) for 2010 and \$39.5 million (12.7% of revenue) for 2009.
 The low level of production man-hours at our Texas facility during 2010 did not allow us to cover certain fixed costs, which contributed to the decrease in gross margin.
 Although we reduced costs at the facility, certain fixed costs could not be eliminated.
-With the recent award of the contract for the fabrication and integration of the topsides on a deepwater Gulf of Mexico project, as evidenced in backlog, in 2011 we anticipate gross margins will improve as the man-hours worked increase at our Texas facility.

-Our general and administrative expenses were \$7.9 million for the twelve month period ended December 31, 2010.
+Our general and administrative expenses were \$7.9 million for the twelve-month period ended December 31, 2010.
+This compares to \$8.3 million for the twelve-month period ended December 31, 2010.
 This compares to \$8.3 million for the twelve-month period ended December 31, 2009.
-Although the absolute dollar value was less, the percentage of revenue, general and administrative expenses were 3.2% of revenue compared to 2.7% of revenue for the twelve month periods ended December 31, 2010 and 2009, respectively.
+Although the absolute dollar value was less, the percentage of revenue, general and administrative expenses were 3.2% of revenue compared to 2.7% of revenue for the twelve-month periods ended December 31, 2010 and 2009, respectively.
 The reduction in general and administrative expenses for the twelve-month period ended December 31, 2010 compared to December 31, 2009 was primarily due to a reduction in the number of personnel and related cost (salaries, wages and benefit related costs).
 Also contributing to the reduction of general and administrative costs was a reduction in professional service fees.

-We had net interest income of \$5.0 million for the twelve month period ended December 31, 2010, compared to net interest income of \$986,000 for the twelve month period ended December 31, 2009.
+We had net interest income of \$5.0 million for the twelve-month period ended December 31, 2010, compared to net interest income of \$986,000 for the twelve-month period ended December 31, 2009.
 The increase in interest income is primarily related to interest income recognized with respect to the financing arrangement with Bluewater and ATP on the fabrication of the MinDOC I project.
 On November 29, 2010, we sold the limited overriding royalty interest with respect to this arrangement to an undisclosed buyer.
-See Note 2 to in the Notes to the Consolidated Financial Statements.